Our firm provides advice to Service Personnel and their families, whether home or abroad.

 Children’s issues of residence (custody) and contact (access) or applications for permission to temporarily or permanently remove a child from the UK, need to be resolved quickly and we can assist with this.

 For more information see Matrimonial and Family Law or contact Deborah Prance (Solicitor and Resolution trained Mediator), Andrew Kingston (Solicitor and Resolution Accredited Specialist), Tatjana Williamson (Solicitor and Resolution Member) or Amanda Dodge(Chartered Legal Executive and Resolution Member) on 01252 316316

 Wills in active service

 “Military” Wills have their benefits.
-However, they have their limitations including the fact they only apply when you are on “active duty” meaning they have no validity when you are between operations.
+However, they have their limitations including the fact they can only be made when you are on “active duty”.
 Furthermore, poorly drafted Wills can sometimes cause more problems than not having a Will at all.

 Whilst your assets are yours to currently do with as you please, in death, a Will determines where your assets will go.